 When it comes to accents, employment decisions based on one’s accent are more fluid.
 The reason as to why this is so is because an employee’s accent may affect their ability to communicate clearly and may interfere with their ability to do their job.
-If customers were to complain that they could not understand directions clearly and an employer were to transfer an employee to a position that doesn’t involve customer contact, then that is a legitimate reason.
-However, if an employer were to transfer an employee to a different position on the mere fact of having an accent, then that is illegal.
+If customers were to complain that they could not understand directions clearly and an employer was to transfer an employee to a position that doesn’t involve customer contact, then there would be a legitimate reason.
+However, if an employer were to move an employee to a different position on the mere fact of having an accent, then that is illegal.
 There must be a legitimate reason, such as not being able to perform one’s job effectively.

-If a job requires an employee to be fluent in English in order to effectively perform the position, then that is legal.
+If a job requires an employee to be fluent in English to perform the job effectively, that would be legal.
 However, the degree of fluency varies from job to job.
-For instance, fluency requirements are more common in customer service positions rather than other positions.
+For instance, fluency requirements are more common in customer service positions rather than in other roles.
 In addition, the same rules go for jobs that require fluency in languages other than English.

-An employer may be able to prohibit on-duty employees from speaking any other language that is not English, under certain circumstances.
-However, those circumstances must be proven to show that the English-only requirement is necessary to the business and not malicious or discriminatory in any way.
+An employer may prohibit on-duty employees from speaking any other language that is not English under certain circumstances.
+However, they must prove those circumstances benefit the company to attest that the English-only requirement is necessary to the business and not malicious or discriminatory in any way.
 However, if an employer prohibits any other language during breaks or when a customer who speaks that certain language is present, then the rule does not apply the same way and is too wide-ranging.
 As a result, that may be found as discriminatory.

 Contact a National Discrimination Lawyer

 National discrimination in the workplace is a whole world all in its own.
-It can be extremely complex, stressful, and often times, people may not want to speak up because they are afraid of retaliation or getting fired.
+It can be extremely complex, stressful, and people may not want to speak up because they are afraid of retaliation or getting fired.
 However, no one should have to keep quiet, especially when it comes to something like this.
-Everyone should feel comfortable to be in their place of work–no one should ever feel segregated or targeted due to their ethnic background, accent, or whatever the case may be.
+Everyone should feel comfortable being in their place of work–no one should ever feel segregated or targeted due to their ethnic background, accent, or whatever the case may be.

 At Mann & Elias, we are on your side.
-We will always advocate on behalf of those who have been discriminated against in their workplace, whether it is in this type of scenario or any other discriminatory behavior.
-If you have experienced such behavior, do not hesitate to contact us any time.
+We will always advocate for those who have been discriminated against in their workplace, whether it is in this type of scenario or any other discriminatory behavior.
+If you have experienced such behavior, do not hesitate to contact us at any time.